AlgyJr/ios_guides/Tableview-Basics.md

 * A mail app's inbox view
 * A settings screen
-* A list of albums with covers
+* A list of movies with their poster images

-Table View are highly performant, and can display thousands of rows (*cells*) of data without a problem.
+Table View can be highly performant, displaying thousands of rows (*cells*) of data.
 They also have common behavior baked in, such as and "editing mode", and the ability to animate the addition or removal of rows.

 This guide will cover the fundamentals of using a tableviews.